Republicans dump voter registration firm after fraud reports

 About 100 suspect forms also showed up in nearby Santa Rosa County, he said.

-(Additional reporting by Michael Peltier in Tallahassee and Deborah Charles in Washington; Editing by Claudia Parsons)
+(Additional reporting by Michael Peltier in Tallahassee and Deborah Charles in Washington; Editing by Claudia Parsons and Xavier Briand)